pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

     # Moved from Wednesday 16h as speaker is only available on Tuesday
     - time: "14:00"
-      title: To be announced shortly
-      description: The speaker(s) for this session will be announced soon!
-      speakers:
-        - TBC
-      location:
-        Breakout:
-          title: Machine-checking post-quantum cryptography
-          description: |
-            Post-quantum cryptography brought a lot of new aspects into cryptography.
-This includes but is not limited to the facts that schemes are build on new mathematical structures (or rather not widely used in cryptography thus far), security proofs rely on new techniques as well as a deep understanding of said new structures, and implementations have to include and protect new algorithms.
-In addition, mathematical proofs of security get generally more complex and implementations have to protect against more and more attack vectors.
-This makes the whole development prone to error.
-An approach to deal with the added complexity and add reliable security guarantees is the use of computers to machine-check security proofs and implementations.
-In this talk I will discuss the challenges, and present ongoing projects aiming at machine-checking security proofs and implementations of PQC in EasyCrypt, and Jasmine within the Formosa Crypto consortium.
-          speakers:
-            - Andreas Hülsing

-    - time: "14:30"
       title: What is it going to take to break cryptography with a quantum computer?
       description: |
         The whole industry is working on standardizing and implementing post-quantum cryptography, in order to mitigate the risk from future quantum computers.
 One question that is (and will probably remain) unanswered is “when are quantum computers going to be powerful enough to break cryptography?”.
 At the same time, there are regular press releases about new methods of breaking cryptography in the short term.
 These publications often cause panic and confusion which is counter-productive to the process of mitigating the quantum risk.